An Online Jewish Mindfulness Retreat

-In that spirit, please join IJS on Sunday, January 24, 2021, for a half-day of embodied practice.
-The program cost is $99 and includes a practice track of your choice.
+Please join IJS for this special half-day of practice.
+The program cost is $99 and includes a practice session of your choice.

 This online retreat is open to everyone – beginners and those with more experience, including alumni of IJS programs.

 If you require financial support to participate, please contact firstname.lastname@example.org.

 Track 1: Maggid: Telling our Stories with Self-Compassion

 Passover celebrates moving from oppression to freedom, but sometimes the journey towards our own inner liberation is lengthy and arduous.
 How do we strengthen ourselves for the journey?

 Compassion.
 The Maggid (“Telling”) portion of the seder, in which we tell our ancient story and find ourselves within it, is an invitation to deepen our inner well of compassion and build trust and patience with ourselves as the process of liberation unfolds.
 Through meditation, text study, and gentle restorative yoga, we will cultivate compassion and turn towards our experience with love.

 For all levels of experience and practice